 This event will be conducted via Zoom.
 Register and you will be emailed the Zoom credentials.

-Join Mechanics' Institute for a discussion on How to Craft the Coming of Age Story with three moving authors - Dera R. Williams, Daniel Babka, and Isidra Mencos.
+Join Mechanics' Institute for a discussion on How to Craft the Coming of Age Story with two moving authors - Dera R. Williams and Daniel Babka.
 This event will be moderated by Sheryl J. Bize-Boutte.

 Dera R. Williams is a life-long Oakland resident whose family was a part of the Great Migration movement.
 As a family historian, Dera researches and writes her family history as well as mentors others.
 Her fiction, nonfiction, and memoir writings have been published in over two dozen publications.
 She is writing a Great Migration novel, Serving Tea at Miss Belle’s, and has published a preview of her upcoming collection of childhood stories, In My Backyard: Stories of Growing Up in Oakland.
 As a current Oakland Voices fellow, she is engaging in media digital storytelling about her beloved city.
 Dera is a member of AfroSurreal Writers Workshop, Black Girl Write, and Women Who Submit organizations.
 Exploring the relationship between myth and oral and family history, Dera honors the voices of her ancestors.